MofiiTech/machine-learning-in-action/c2-classifying-with-knearest-neighbors.md

                 errorCount += 1
         print("\nThe total number of errros is: {:d}".format(errorCount)) print("\nThe total error rate is: {:f}".format(errorCount/float(mTest)))
     ```

+* Sample output

+    ```
+    >>> kNN.handwritingClassTest()
+    The classifier came back with: 4, the real answer is: 4 The classifier came back with: 4, the real answer is: 4 The classifier came back with: 3, the real answer is: 3 The classifier came back with: 9, the real answer is: 9 The classifier came back with: 0, the real answer is: 0 ..
+    The classifier came back with: 1, the real answer is: 1 The classifier came back with: 5, the real answer is: 5 The classifier came back with: 4, the real answer is: 4 The classifier came back with: 3, the real answer is: 3 The classifier came back with: 3, the real answer is: 3

+    The total number of errros is: 11

+    The total error rate is: 0.011628
+    ```

 So many calculations make this algorithm pretty slow.
 This is a modification to kNN, called kD-trees, that allow us to reduce the number of calculations.